James J. Tomkovicz

 Phone: (213) 738-6803

-James Tomkovicz, the Edward Howrey Professor at the University of Iowa College of Law, is a leading scholar in criminal law and criminal procedure and will teach courses in these areas at Southwestern during the 2013-14 academic year.
+James Tomkovicz, the Edward Howrey Professor at the University of Iowa College of Law, is a leading scholar in criminal law and criminal procedure and is teaching courses in these areas at Southwestern during the 2013-14 academic year.

 A member of the full-time faculty at Iowa since 1981, Professor Tomkovicz has taught Criminal Law, Criminal Procedure: Investigation, Criminal Procedure: Adjudication, and Evidence.
 He has served as a visiting professor at the law schools of UCLA, USC, Pepperdine, University of San Diego, and University of Michigan, Ann Arbor.